 After the mold tool is removed from the machine, connect the mold tool to a pump that circulates a cleaning solution through the mold.
 If scale problems exist, use a cleaning solution of OxSol diluted 5:1 with water.
 Biofilm problems should be addressed with a cleaning mixture containing Filmex 100 and a biocide such as Algex 200.
 Corrosion by-products can be removed with a combination of these products.

 The next step is just as important as circulating the cleaning solution.
 With the return hose still attached, connect an air line to the inlet side of the mold tool and purge the tool with compressed air.
-Once all of the water has been blown out of the tool, remove the return hose and blow more compressed air through the tool until the leaving air is no longer a spray or mist of water.
+Once all the water has been blown out of the tool, remove the return hose and blow more compressed air through the tool until the air is no longer a spray or mist of water.

 The cleaning solution will leave a passivation layer of phosphate on the tool that will protect it during the layup period, but you can undo all that hard work by filling the mold tool when it goes back online with system water that has been sitting idle in the water connection manifold.
 Always purge the connections until clean water flows before connecting the mold tool.
 Does clean water never flow?
 Check your water treatment program!